-The investment climate in Haiti is hampered by a number of challenges including business environment, land availability and ownership rights, access to basic infrastructure, logistic and financial services, and access to skills.
-IDA resources finances tourism in the North, transport and market infrastructure in the Centre and Artibonite regions, the development of regional value chains in each of the 10 departments, and technical assistance on financial inclusion.
+The investment climate in Haiti is hampered by a number of challenges, including business environment, land availability and ownership rights, access to basic infrastructure, logistic and financial services, and access to skills.
+IDA resources finances tourism in the North, transport connectivity and market infrastructure in the Centre and Artibonite regions, the development of regional value chains in each of the 10 departments, and technical assistance on financial inclusion.
 In addition to IDA, the World Bank Group engages in Haiti’s private sector through an active IFC portfolio.
-IFC’s strategy in Haiti is twofold: 1) create immediate jobs, access to basic infrastructure, and income opportunities by making catalytic investments despite remaining challenges; 2) support the development of a sustainable and inclusive economy, through advisory programs that help address challenges and foster a more conducive environment for investors and for micro, small, and medium enterprises.
+IFC’s strategy in Haiti is twofold: 1) creating immediate jobs, access to basic infrastructure, and income opportunities by making catalytic investments despite remaining challenges; 2) supporting the development of a sustainable and inclusive economy, through advisory programs that help address challenges and foster a more conducive environment for investors and for micro, small, and medium enterprises.

 Since the January 2010 earthquake, IFC has committed six new investment transactions and significantly scaled up its advisory operations.
 To date, IFC’s committed portfolio in Haiti amounts to US$82M, of which US$44.4M is IFC’s own and US$24M is mobilized from other partners.
 IFC’s combined investment and advisory projects in Haiti have helped create 5,000 new jobs and safeguard 5,000 existing jobs.